 Spinal stenosis is usually caused by:

 In most cases, spinal stenosis affects your neck, or cervical spine, and your lower back, or lumbar spine.

 In some cases, spinal stenosis can be present without causing any symptoms.
 When narrow areas compress your spinal cord or nerves, however, symptoms can slowly develop and progress over time.

 Spinal stenosis symptoms vary depending on which area of your spine is affected.
 When stenosis occurs in your neck, for example, it’s common to have pain, numbness, tingling, and weakness in your arms or legs.

 Lumbar stenosis typically triggers sciatica symptoms.
 Sciatica causes burning pain radiating deep inside your buttocks and down your leg.

 If left untreated, spinal stenosis can result in permanent nerve damage.

-Based on your diagnosis, Dr. Srini designs a pain management strategy tailored specifically to you, which may include one or more of the following:
+Based on your diagnosis, Dr. Henriquezdesigns a pain management strategy tailored specifically to you, which may include one or more of the following: